explore-os/eos/README.md

 The easiest way to get started is by cloning the [eos-playground](https://github.com/hardliner66/eos-play) and opening it in vscode.
 The playground uses a devcontainer to set everything up properly and put you directly into a working environment.

+If you want to try something bigger or want to save your code in git, then its better to create a new repo based on this.
+Thats why the project is configured as a template.
+Just use the green "Use this template" button at the top to create your own playground

+If you just want to play around a bit, you can just clone the repository and try it out:
 ```sh
 git clone https://github.com/hardliner66/eos-play
 code eos-play